Calum-Quinn/Master/Labo06/002_DeployVmOnGCP.md

 This task is highly inspired from the following guide: [Get started with Terraform](https://cloud.google.com/docs/terraform/get-started-with-terraform).

 Create a new Google Cloud project.
-Save the project ID, it will be used later.
+Save the project ID (`aerobic-copilot-424214-k9`), it will be used later.

 * Name: __labgce__